Copyright Agency Strikes Deal with Public Relations Institute of Australia

 April 6, 2017 | Licensing

 Under a new deal struck between the Copyright Agency and the Public Relations Institute of Australia, PRIA’s Registered Consultancy Group members will be able to offer their clients a special 10 per cent discount on a copyright licence.

-The deal expands and develops an existing agreement between the Agency and the PRIA.
-Director of Commercial Licensing at the Copyright Agency, Guy Johnson, says, “This additional agreement has been struck in response to the success of the partnership between the Copyright Agency and the Registered Consultancy Group over the past two years which, among a number of benefits, offers PR Consultancies a 10 per cent discount on licences.
+The deal expands and develops a 2013 National Agreement between PRIA’s RCG and the Copyright Agency.
+Director of Commercial Licensing at the Copyright Agency, Guy Johnson, says, “This additional agreement has been struck in response to the success of the partnership between the Copyright Agency and the Registered Consultancy Group over the past years which, among a number of benefits, offers PR Consultancies a 10 per cent discount on licences.

 “The licence allows PR consultancies to use an extraordinarily wide range of copyright material including material for proposals for new business, reports for clients on the effectiveness of campaigns, emails to clients and internal presentations.
 Not only is it good governance taking a licence, it ensures revenue flows back to journalism,” Mr Johnson says.